nicaless/MyBookReviews/MyBookReviews/TheFirebirdTrilogy.md

 The second was definitely more action-y than the first.
 This one maybe is on par, and I think it's more thrill-y?
 And we just started too with just the couple new worlds we've visited.

 Yeah, great start!

+## Final Meeting

+Epic wrap up to the trilogy!

+Yeah, I'm going to miss the characters and the world.

+Worlds.

+Best part was that clone scene by the way.
+Totally need to rewatch Orphan Black now.

+Yeah, seeing all the Marguerite's in one room was fun!
+We'd been meeting all these different Paul's and Theo's and Josie's, it was about time we met all the Marguerite's "our" Marguerite had been traipsing around in.
+Felt like the perfect culmination of one of the main themes of the series?

+Which was?

+Your choices shape your destiny!

+And that, combined with the world around, shapes who you are!

+Wow, a true YA realization of self story.

+Hah, that it is.
+A truly enjoyable, worthwhile one at that.